 If you really think about it, I'm sure you can likely come up with a sensible explanation of why you behaved a certain way in the past.
-You'll likely see that you were just beginning to learn a certain lesson, that some of the events and experiences that shaped you into the person you are today didn't exist back then.
+You'll likely see that you were just beginning to learn a certain lesson, and that some of those events and experiences shaped you into the person you are today.

 So you were still learning...

 And you're still learning now.

 In the months and years to come you'll probably discover a lot more about yourself and learn how to do things better.
 But that doesn't mean you should cringe when you think back to this period and feel the heavy weight of self-loathing.
 Learn to appreciate every stage of your life and meditate on the huge differences with gratitude.